dmcquay/katas/2024/2024-12-03-pnpm-workspaces/README.md

 ts-node uses tsc by default, but can be configured to use SWC.
 And it seems to not work in a lot more cases.
 I assume I could resolve these cases with configuration tweaks, but why not just use tsx?

-## Experiment: Basic monorepo with pnpm workspaces
+## mono-cjs-main: Basic monorepo with pnpm workspaces

-This is a WIP and is not working yet.
+lib and app use cjs.
+lib uses main, not exports.
+pnpm workspaces allow sources to be consumed directly.

+## mono-cjs-exports and mono-cjs-exports-sub

+lib uses exports, including subpaths with wildcards.